Frequently Asked Questions

 If you are disturbed at anytime of the day or night, before contacting the front desk, please try to talk to the resident(s) who is/are causing the disturbance first.
 Get to know your neighbours and build a respectful community.
 If the disturbance continues notify the front desk and a manager or RA will help you reach an acceptable volume by speaking to the resident(s).
 At the same time, remember to be reasonable with the level of volume you produce as well.

-Newnham – Seneca College Residence
+Seneca King Residence

-13980 Dufferin St.
+13980 Dufferin Street

-King City, ON
+King City, ON L7B 1L7Newnham Residence

 Termination & Cancellation